pythondev0101/flask-admin/README.md

 # ez2ERP Application Framework
-It's similar to Django-Admin but with a ready to use modules and many more!
+It's similar to Django-Admin but with a ready-to-use/customable modules and can easily create one and many more!

+Django-Admin + small ODOO = ez2ERP!

 ## Features